-$^{^{}m 40}$ Source: Wellington Transport Strategic Model (WTSM).
+&lt;sup>40 Source: Wellington Transport Strategic Model (WTSM).

 There are few opportunities for the integration of rail and road freight due to fundamental differences between these modes.
-However, opportunities to achieve such coordination should continue, for example, the Wairarapa - CentrePort log freight proposal which seeks to move logs from a depot near Masterton via rail, thereby significantly reducing heavy vehicle traffic on State Highway 2.
+However, opportunities to achieve such coordination should continue to be pursued, for example, the Wairarapa - CentrePort log freight proposal which seeks to move logs from a depot near

+Masterton via rail, thereby significantly reducing heavy vehicle traffic on State Highway 2.